jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 ### Buttstock
 The RC1 will have a very short, fixed-length buttstock to shift its mass closer to the shooter's body where it's most easily supported.
-With the 33° grip angle that's common in rifles and carbines, this position would be uncomfortable for the wrist of the shooter's dominant hand; so the RC1's grip will instead be nearly vertical as in a PDW.
+With the 33° grip angle that's most common in modern carbines, this position would be uncomfortable for the wrist of the shooter's dominant hand; so the RC1's grip will instead be nearly vertical as in a PDW.
 This gun will be as lightweight as practical, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.

 ### Sights
 The RC1 will be equipped with two sighting systems: